fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11c.md

 We'd like to define some rules about how our deployment process should work but before that, we have to look at some constraints of reality.

-One on phrasing of Murphy's Law holds that:
+One on the phrasing of Murphy's Law holds that:
   "Anything that can go wrong will go wrong."

 It's important to remember this when we plan out our deployment system.
 Some of the things we'll need to consider could include: